Mitch Garver Preview, Player Props: Rangers vs. Twins

 Mitch Garver At The Plate

-- He has gone deep in 20.0% of his games this year, and 5.5% of his plate appearances.

-- In 38.3% of his games this season, Garver has had at least one RBI.
-He's picked up more than one in 10.0% and driven in three or more of his team's runs in three contests.
+- In 23 games this year (37.7%), Garver has picked up an RBI, and in six of those games (9.8%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- In 40.0% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (8.3%).
+- He has scored in 24 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.